smartnic/sigcomm21_artifact/README.md

 *You may encounter the following failures/slow cases:*

 Sometimes, starting an experiment can fail when CloudLab has insufficient resources available.
-If your experiment fails due to insufficient resources, you can check for future resource availability at https://www.cloudlab.us/resinfo.php -- look for future availability of machine instances of type "xl170" in the Utah cluster.
+If your experiment fails due to insufficient resources, you can check for future resource availability at https://www.cloudlab.us/resinfo.php -- look for the future availability of machine instances of type "xl170" in the Utah cluster.
 You need at least 2 available machines for our experiment.
 You can also make reservations for machines at a future time by following instructions from http://docs.cloudlab.us/reservations.html.
 Please contact us if you have any difficulty.

 If your experiment is successfully scheduled, it might still keep you waiting with the message `Please wait while we get your experiments ready`.
 This can happen sometimes since we use a custom disk image.
 Please be patient for a few minutes.